guettli/golang-and-vscode/README.md

 Navigation in packages outside the current workspace does not work.
 I can open the Go file, but symbols which are outside the current file are not known.
 This means vscode underlines them with red color and ctrl-click does not work :-(

+Solving merge-conflicts in vscode: [No detailed diff is visible](https://stackoverflow.com/questions/75888480/vscode-no-detailed-diff-while-merging)

 # TODO

 * ctrl-t to open new browser tab.
 I don't like to keep a state in my head.
 I am very used to open a new browser tab with ctrl-t.
 It should work in vscode, too.